 Fellows must have completed all of the formal requirements for the doctorate before beginning postdoctoral training; appointments begin in September.
 Although the Cleveland Clinic's Clinical Neuropsychology Fellowship is designed as a two-year program, contracts are made on a year-to-year basis, with renewal for the second year being made by mutual consent.
 Note: Cleveland Clinic employees must be tobacco-free.

-The fellowship currently carries a 12-month, first year salary of $50,020, which typically increases prior to the second year (current second year salary is $51,380.
-Fifteen days of vacation and comprehensive health insurance (fellow and immediate family) at no cost to the fellow are among the benefits provided.
+The fellowship currently carries a 12-month, first year salary of $51,020, which typically increases prior to the second year (current second year salary is $52,665).
+Fifteen days of vacation and five personal days of paid time away of provided each academic year.
+Comprehensive health, dental and vision insurance (fellow and immediate family) at minimal cost to the fellow are among the benefits provided.
 Salary determination, grievance process, allotment of vacation and meeting time, and other institutional procedures occur in accordance with the General Policies for Graduate Medical Education.
 Please see GME for additional details.

 The Neuropsychology Section was organized in 1985 and officially established as a formal patient care center within the department of Psychiatry and Psychology at Cleveland Clinic in 1986.
 As neuropsychologists, we are members of the Professional Staff Several staff members have academic appointments or pending appointments with Cleveland Clinic Lerner College of Medicine (CCLCM).

 - Aaron Bonner-Jackson, PhD joined the Section in 2011 bringing expertise in neuropsychological assessment of dementia syndromes.
+He is the Director of the Clinical Neuropsychology Post-Doctoral Fellowship Program.
 His primary appointment is in the Center for Brain Health and he sees patients in Neuropsychology at least one day per week.
 He has dedicated time for research and this involves longitudinal studies of progressive neurological conditions.

 - Darlene Floden, PhD, ABPP-CN joined the Section in 2007 and has appointments in the Center for Neurological Restoration (CNR) and Cerebrovascular Center.
 She primarily provides services to adult patients seeking deep brain stimulation for the treatment of movement disorders, and patients with acute and chronic stroke.
 Part of her time is devoted to research related to frontostriatal function and deep brain stimulation.

 - Jennifer Haut, PhD, ABPP-CN joined the Section in 2001 and provides clinical coverage to the pediatric neuropsychology service.
-She is Director of the Clinical Neuropsychology Post-Doctoral Residency Program.
 Her current research is focused on assessment of reliable cognitive change after pediatric epilepsy surgery.

 - Patricia Klaas, PhD joined the Section in 2004 with clinical responsibilities in pediatric neuropsychology.
 Her research interests involve memory, mood and adjustment issues in pediatric epilepsy surgery patients.
 Current research is focused on the use of MEG to assess evoked responses in epilepsy patients.